XoMiya-WPC/BetterReporting/README.md

 BetterReporting is a port of Report-INtegration.
 This plugin was made in collaboration by Somewhatsane, Rin & Myself.

-For help or issues Contact me on Discord @ XoMiya#0113 or join my discord (https://discord.gg/DxWXw9jmXn)
+For help or issues Contact me on Discord @ XoMiya#0113 or join my [discord](https://discord.gg/DxWXw9jmXn "The Lab").

 <h2>Webhook Help</h2>
 **Webhook on Discord**